cviedmai/queue-client-ruby/readme.md

 `run` takes a 3rd optional argument to configure the runner, possible values are:

+* host: the hostname of the queue server
+* port: the port of the queue server
 * iterations: the number of iterations to run, 0 means loop forever (DEFAULT 1)